Have a cuppa ...

 She sighed, ruffled my hair and said, “OK.”

-She finished packing and we left.
-I put my hand in hers.
-I looked up at her and told her how pretty she was.
+She smiled.
 Her short-sleeved dress had tiny pink flowers all over it, a scooped neckline that showed off her long, smooth neck, the hem ending a couple of inches above the knee.
 The folds played hide and seek with her body.
 She smelt of crushed roses.

 I watched her from behind a revolving bookrack.
 I gave her a head start.
-I crossed the street.
-I blended in with a family with four kids; I hid behind a man carrying a huge sack of rice; I hid behind a post.
+I blended in with a family with four kids; I hid behind a man carrying a huge sack of rice; I stood behind a post.
 But I needn’t have worried.
 Manding’s feet were flying, her long black hair swinging, her whole body straining.
 She was tinglingly alive.
 She stopped at the Las Islas Filipinas Hotel.
 My heart beat faster.
 “Wow!
-They saved up for this.”
+They saved up for this!”

 She took a quick look at her reflection in one of the glass windows.
 She flicked her hair back, turned around to check her dress and straightened up.
 She took a deep breath and pushed open one of the swinging glass doors.
 I sprinted across the street, raced to the door, pressed my nose to the glass.
 The doorman had just been called away.
-How lucky, just like a Nancy Drew story.
+What luck!
+Just like a Nancy Drew story!

-The doorman got back just then and said, “Hoy, alis diyan.
-Scram, kid”
+The doorman got back just then and said, “Hoy, hawa diha!
+Scram, kid.”

 I was off the jeepney before it came to a stop.
-Mama looked up from the abacus, surprised, “Hey, back so soon?
+Mama looked up from the calculator, surprised, “Hey, back so soon?
 Where’s your Nancy Drew?”

 “I hate Nancy Drew!”